gretatuckute/torchvggish/README.md

 model.forward(filename)
 ```

+To extract activations from multiple sounds, use run_model.py.

+Edits to the original model: ReLU activations were changed to not be performed inplace.

 <hr>
 [1]  S. Hershey et al., ‘CNN Architectures for Large-Scale Audio Classification’,\
     in International Conference on Acoustics, Speech and Signal Processing (ICASSP),2017\